bcgov/inclusive-names-service/docs/test_data/Readme.md

 ### Test Datasets

-The following files can be used in testing for Indigenous language support:
+The following files can be used in testing systems for Indigenous language support:

 | Dataset | File/Folder Name | Source |
 | ------------- | ------------- | ------------- |